Master of Education

 The M.Ed.
 Comprehensive Portfolio serves as a major component of the advance candidate’s comprehensive exam and is an assessment of the skills in his or her Special Education elective area (mild/moderate disabilities, severe/low incidence disabilities, emotional/behavior disorders or gifted education).

-Advanced candidates entering an advance degree program in special education who completed an initial NCATE-CEC program at either The University of Southern Mississippi, or an initial program that was NCATE-CEC accredited at another institution of higher learning, will only need to demonstrate those knowledge and skill competencies for the 7 Standard areas for the new elective area that they wish to add to their teaching license.
-This is because these advanced candidates have already demonstrated the skills in the CEC Common Core when they completed their initial NCATE-CEC accredited program.
-Advanced candidates who did not complete an initial NCATE-CEC accredited program will need to demonstrate the knowledge & skill competencies for the 7 Standard areas listed for those seeking initial licensure, and those specified for his/her elective area.
+Advanced candidates who completed an initial licensure program by a unit of education accredited by the National Council for Accreditation of Teacher Education (NCATE) and a program nationally recognized by the Council for Exceptional Children (CEC) either at The University of Southern Mississippi or at another institution of higher learning will only need to demonstrate those knowledge and skill competencies for the 7 Standard areas for the new elective area that they wish to add to their teaching license.
+This is because these advanced candidates have already demonstrated the skills in the CEC Common Core when they completed their initial degree.
+Advanced candidates who did not complete an initial NCATE accredited and CEC nationally recognized program will need to demonstrate the knowledge, skills, and competencies for the 7 Standard areas listed for those seeking initial licensure, and those specified for his/her elective area.

 Please click here for the Guidelines_for_the_M.Ed._in_Special_Education_Comprehensive_Portfolio.